JADE-V-V/JADE/docs/source/dev/add_benchmark/where_inputs.rst

 .. note::
   If the benchmark contains total heating tallies, total heating can be obtained when a heating score is recorded and no ``openmc.ParticleFilter`` is applied to the tally.
 This is equivalent to the ``+F6`` tally option in MCNP.
-If the benchmark contains a photon heating tally, the user should add 3 seperate tallies for the same ``openmc.CellFilter``, with ``openmc.ParticleFilter`` values set to "photon", "positron" and "electron" respectively.
-JADE will automatically combine these tallies together, to produce an equivalent repsonse to the MCNP photon tally.
+If the benchmark contains a photon heating tally, the user should add 3 separate tallies for the same ``openmc.CellFilter``, with ``openmc.ParticleFilter`` values set to "photon", "positron" and "electron" respectively.
+JADE will automatically combine these tallies together, to produce an equivalent response to the MCNP photon tally.

 Serpent